jessemonroy650/top-phonegap-mistakes/whitelist-matrix.md

 ###7. <a name=inappbrowser>inappbrowser</a>###

 This one point where the documentation conflicts itself.
 If you do a search for `whitelist` you will see do different conflicting lines.
 The poor design here indicates that this will be re-written.
+The inconsistence in the writing style points to multiple authors, hence the neglect.

 *In the middle of the  3rd paragraph is*